matthew-nicholas-smith/ascii-computer/readme.md

 no      |wire call|0-9, a-f             |refers to a wire from the bus it connects to

-Note: lowercase letters after "f" are reserved for keywords. letter|keyword|letter|keyword
+Note: lowercase letters after "f" are reserved for keywords. (new keywords will be added with maintenance) letter|keyword|letter|keyword
 ------|-------|------|-------
 g     |none   |q     |none